yururi-nonbiry/reactjs-auth-django-rest/README.md

 Clone the repository, which includes both backend and frontend.

-## Backend: Django, Django Rest Framework and Django-Rest-Auth

-cd to django_backend directory

-create your virtualenv and activate (python3) under win: python -m venv 'envname'

-run `pip install -r requirements.txt` to install all django dependencies.

-run `python manage.py migrate` to migrate database.

-run `python manage.py runserver` to start django development server to serve the demo site.

-the backend server should be localhost:8000.

-## Frontend: React/Redux

-all JavaScript and html source code are within react_src directory, bundle.js will be generated in static/js directory. index.html will be generated in templates/project directory.

-run `npm install` to install all node dependencies.

-run `npm run start` to start the webpack dev server for frontend app.
+## Container: docker compose

+Verification is done on ubunt22.04 LTS

+Docker version 20.10.18
+Docker Compose version v2.3.3

+run `sh setup.sh`

+rewrite it according to your environment
+Default is localhost

+run `start docker compose`

-now you can go to localhost:8083 to access the main page of the demo site.
+now you can go to localhost:3000 to access the main page of the demo site.

 ## Issue Reporting